swadhinbharat/swadhinbharat.github.io/quotes.md

 - The Universe owes you shit. - Swadhin Patel
 - Don’t let perfect be the enemy of good.
 - A known enemy is better than an unknown friend.
+- Good deeds are not excuse for bad deeds. - Swadhin Patel